physcopanda/blagger/README.md

 # Blagger - the last job

 ITS HERE!!!!
-The ZX Spectrum Next!
-And to celebrate this awesome beast - I'm going to have a crack at writting a game in Z80.
+[The ZX Spectrum Next!](https://www.specnext.com/) And to celebrate this awesome beast - I'm going to have a crack at writting a game in Z80.

 I've ported a game to the C64 using 6502 assembly before and more recently ported an old MSX game called Blagger into Gamemaker as a fun side project.

-So - this lead me to thinking... if I have the assets, with a little reworking I could being the original Blagger to the Spectrum.
+So - this lead me to thinking... if I have the assets, with a little reworking I could bring the original Blagger to the Spectrum.
 I've NO idea why it never happened before!

-After playing a few new Spectrum games to see what the caliber of coding is like these days, I found the fantastic Manic Pietro and thought - that's how I want Blagger to look on the Next.
+After playing a few new Spectrum games to see what the caliber of coding is like these days, I found the fantastic [Manic Pietro](https://noentiendo.itch.io/manic-pietro) and thought - that's how I want Blagger to look on the Next.

 After some investigation - it turns out it uses a display engine called Nirvana+, so I set to the task of using the same engine to bring Blagger back for one last job!